jaloko-5/bulk-smtp-mail/README.md

 ## License

+Th

+rep

-This repository does not specify a license and is provided "as is".
-If you intend to reuse the code in your own projects, please credit the author appropriately or choose a suitable license.
+ository does not specify a license and is provided "as is".
+If you intend to reuse the code in your own projects, please credit the author appropriately or choose a suitable license

+## Support

+Support me on Ko-fi: [https://ko-fi.com/jaloko5](https://ko-fi.com/jaloko5)